josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

   - Raspberry Pi case with a GPIO fan and heat sinks (recommended)
 - Reliable Internet connection

-***Note:** The blocks and chainstate of an indexed Bitcoin Cash Node is approximately **210 GB** as of **June 7, 2021**, and is only expected to grow.
+***Note:** For the data associated with the Bitcoin Cash blockchain, you should reserve at least 200 GB.
 Be sure your SSD is large enough to accommodate the growing blockchain if you want to keep verifying transactions for the foreseeable future on your Raspberry Pi.*

 ## Preparing your Raspberry Pi